 1.5.1.2.1.
 Five students from the San Diego Campus, two of the five being graduate students.
 Associated Students may consult the Dean of Graduate Studies when necessary according to the Bylaws of Associated Students in San Diego.
 1.5.1.2.2.
 Two students from the Imperial Valley Campus chosen by Associated Students at SDSU Imperial Valley.
 1.5.1.3.
 A professor emeritus chosen by procedures specified in the Bylaws of the San Diego State University Retirement Association.
 1.5.1.4.
+A member of the Department of Athletics appointed by the Athletics Director.
+1.5.1.5.
 The above ex officio members of the Senate have full voting rights, with the provision that they shall not vote in the elections where the Constitution specifies that only the Elected members may vote (examples: election of Senate Officers or faculty members to the Senate Executive Committee).
 1.5.2.
 Non-Voting 1.5.2.1.
 Vice President of Business and Financial Affairs; 1.5.2.2.
 Vice President for University Relations and Development; 1.5.2.3.
 Vice President of Information Technology 1.5.2.4.
 Vice Provost for Academic Affairs; 1.5.2.5.
 Associate Vice President for Curriculum, Assessment and Accreditation; 1.5.2.6.
 President or designee of each of the collective bargaining agents on campus.
 1.5.2.7.
 The Immediate Past Chair of the Senate may serve as a non-voting ex officio member of the Senate for one year, if qualified to serve in the Senate and not otherwise serving.
 1.5.2.8.
 Two individuals who are current members of the SDSU Alumni Association shall be chosen by the SDSU Alumni Association.
 These individuals shall be non-voting ex officio members of the Senate.

-1.5.3. es (as defined in Bylaws 4.0) of ex-officio senators (voting and nonvoting) shall ne Chair of the Senate.
+1.5.3.
+Excessive absences (as defined in Bylaws 4.0) of ex-officio senators (voting and nonvoting) shall be addressed by the Chair of the Senate.